 And you’re done!

 If you’re experiencing errors with your FAQ Schema in the last step, it can be hard to diagnose.
 Work back through each step to ensure you’ve completed them correctly.
-If you’re still having issues, it might be worth speaking to an digital marketing professional or IT specialist.
-It may also be worth having them conduct a website health check to ensure your webite is up-to-date.
+If you’re still having issues, it might be worth speaking to a digital marketing professional.
+It may also be worth having them conduct a website health check to ensure your website is up-to-date.

 Some additional notes: